HTTP-RPC/Kilo/README.md

 * `java.net.URL`
 * `java.util.List`

 `URL` arguments represent binary content provided by the caller and can only be used with `POST` requests submitted using the "multipart/form-data" encoding.
-List arguments may be used with any request type, but list elements must be a supported simple type; e.g. `List<Double>`.
+List arguments may be used with any request type, but list elements must be a supported simple type; e.g. `List<Double>` or `List<URL>`.

 Omitting the value of a primitive parameter results in an argument value of 0 for that parameter.
 Omitting the value of a simple reference type produces a null argument value for that parameter.
 Omitting all values for a list parameter produces an empty list argument for the parameter.